Published:

 Plan rollout: Phased onboarding (e.g., 10 sections per month)

-8. How to build an association platform with Payrexx
+8. How you build an association platform with Payrexx

 With its platform solution, Payrexx offers a model specifically designed for associations with multiple sections.
-The association receives a central dashboard through which it onboards sections as sub-merchants – including KYC checks, which Payrexx handles as a licensed Payment Facilitator.
-Each section receives its own account with its own branding, its own products (contributions, events, shop), and its own payout to its IBAN account.
+The association receives a central Dashboard through which it onboards sections as sub-merchants – including KYC verification, which Payrexx handles as a licensed payment facilitator.
+Each section gets its own account with its own branding, its own products (fees, events, shop), and its own payout to its IBAN account.

-Split payments can be configured per section or per product: The association defines which share is automatically deducted.
-The reporting shows the association aggregated key figures and each section its individual transactions.
+Split payments can be configured per section or per product: The association defines which portion is automatically deducted.
+The reporting shows the association aggregated metrics and each section its individual transactions.
 The sections pay transaction fees – the association can acquire these as a buy-rate and define itself which fees it passes on to the sections.
-For an individual evaluation, contact the Payrexx platform team for a non-binding conversation.
+For an individual evaluation, contact the Payrexx platform team for an informal discussion.

 Frequently asked questions about the payment platform for associations